 1. Open the Inverter project in XCode (Inverter/mac/Module.xcodeproj).

 2. Build the project.
 If you get errors about not having permission to create folders, you will need to set the mac folder to read-write permission for this folder.
 Allow every user read and write permissions.
-Ensure the Build succeeded with no issues, otherwise post the errors to the SynthEdit SDK mailing list.
+Ensure the Build succeeded with no issues, otherwise post the errors to the SynthEdit mailing list.